edge-servers/immunity-controller/README.rst

 If you haven't already setup WireGuard on your VPN server, this will be a good time do so.
-We recommend using the `ansible-wireguard-immunity <https://github.com/edge-servers/ansible-wireguard-immunity>`_ role for installing WireGuard since it also installs scripts that allows OpenWISP to manage WireGuard VPN server.
+We recommend using the `ansible-wireguard-immunity <https://github.com/edge-servers/ansible-wireguard-immunity>`_ role for installing WireGuard since it also installs scripts that allows Immunity to manage WireGuard VPN server.

 Pay attention to the VPN server attributes used in your playbook.
-It should be same as VPN server configuration in OpenWISP.
+It should be same as VPN server configuration in Immunity.

 3. Create VPN client template for WireGuard VPN Server
 ######################################################